-The dish is also incredibly easy to prepare – took me 30 minutes!
+The dish is also incredibly easy to prepare – it took me 30 minutes!
 Got to love it at the end of the working day!

-First, you brown the eggplant, chopped in cubes, on medium-high heat, in olive oil for about 3-5 minutes, where it will get just a touch soft, but not completely soft:
+First, brown the eggplant, chopped in cubes, on medium-high heat, in olive oil for about 3-5 minutes, where it will get just a touch soft, but not completely soft:

-Keep in mind, that different brands of red curry paste have different levels of spiciness, in this recipe I am using a very spicy brand of red curry paste, and I adding 2 teaspoons of it, which makes this dish moderately (not overly) spicy (for my taste).
+Keep in mind, that different brands of red curry paste have different levels of spiciness, in this recipe I am using a very spicy brand of red curry paste, and I am adding 2 teaspoons of it, which makes this dish moderately (not overly) spicy (for my taste).
 Use your taste as your guide, start with only 1 tablespoon of red curry paste to see if it’s too spicy for you.
 Then add 1 more if you like (or even 1 more extra, if you like things extra spicy).

-Then, you add eggplant back to the skillet:
+Next, add eggplant back to the skillet:

 Also, add half of chopped green onions: